Pool

 Related math problems and questions:

-- Cylindrical bucket
+- Water bucket filling

 The cylindrical bucket was filled 2/3 with water.
 You know that the diameter of the bottom is 25 cm, and the water reaches a height of 24 cm.
-What is the maximum amount of water that can be poured into the bucket?
+What is the maximum amount of water that can be poured into the bucket? - Barrel bucket filling

 The barrel has a base diameter of 6 dm and a height of 1.2 m.
-How many 5-liter buckets will we fill it to 3/4 of its height?
+How many 5-liter buckets will we fill it to 3/4 of its height? - Barrel diameter calculation

 The children's pool has the shape of a cylinder with a bottom diameter of 6 m and a height of 60 cm.
 The water reaches one decimeter below the top of the pool.
 How many hectoliters of water is in the pool?